 Save me for later!

 If your only experience with ramen is the kind that comes in a package or styrofoam cup, you have not lived a full life.
-Authentic Japanese ramen is all about the noodles.
+Authentic Japanese ramen is one of the most famous things in Japan, and it’s all about the noodles.
 Even the low-budget ramen shops in Japan, where you can get a filling meal for $5, have better quality noodles than what you’ll find in most restaurants outside the country.

 But ramen is far more than a bowl of Japanese noodle soup.
 In fact, not all ramen noodles are served in broth.